 way, would have been left for dead without him, but that's something I'll never

 have to find out.

-Please join us this season in committing acts of kindness for others, not only in honor of our son Theo, but in memory and honor of your loved ones as well.
+Please join us this season in committing acts of kindness for others, not only in honor of our son Theo, but in memory and honor of your own beloved ones as well.
 Remembering and honoring those we love who have died should be part of the everyday lives of the living.
 This is how they go on.
 It is also how we continue our relationships with them.
-The holiday season, traditionally a time of giving, provides us so many opportunities to do just that.
+The holiday season, traditionally a time of giving, provides us so many opportunities to do this.

 Sometime between now and Christmas, commit a random act of kindness.
 It doesn't have to involve money.
-You can send your kindnesses to me at email@example.com, or for Jamie's colleagues and students, to his VCU email account.
+You can send your kindnesses to Karla at email@example.com, or for Jamie's colleagues and students, to his VCU email account, firstname.lastname@example.org.
 You can also leave a comments directly on the blog with your kindnesses if you like.
 You can also send a Facebook message to Karla.
 I will check my requests and inboxes.

-We will post your stories of kindness here in Theo's Stocking so that we can all share in the Spirit of Giving and Kindness.
+We will post your stories of kindness, and your photos, here in Theo's Stocking so that we can all share in the Spirit of Giving and Kindness.

 Be patient toward all that is unsolved in your heart and try to love the questions themselves.
 Do not now seek the answers which cannot be given you because you would not be able to live them.
 And the point is to live everything.
 Live the questions now.
 Rainer Maria Rilke

 Normal is someone you don’t know very well.
 Anonymous

 What we have once enjoyed and deeply loved, we can never lose, for all that we love deeply becomes a part of us.
 Helen Keller

 When you are going through hell, keep going.
 Winston Churchill